 Physiological stimuli for the synthesis of IL6 are IL1, bacterial endotoxins, TNF, PDGF, and Oncostatin M. In fibroblasts the synthesis of IL6 is stimulated by IFN-beta, TNF-alpha, PDGF, and viral infections.
 In thymic stromal cells the synthesis of IL6 can be induced by NGF.
 IL6 can also stimulate or inhibits its own synthesis, depending upon the cell type.
 For the constitutive production of IL6 see also: IAP (intracisternal A particles).
 In epithelial, endothelial, and fibroblastic cells secretion of IL6 is induced by IL17.

 IL6 is produced also in the anterior lobe of the pituitary and can be induced by bacterial endotoxins and all substances elevating intracellular levels of cAMP (prostaglandin E2, forskolin, cholera toxin).
-VIP (vasoactive intestinal peptide) also stimulates the synthesis of IL6 in the anterior lobe of the pituitary while Growth hormone releasing hormone is inactive.
-Macrolide antibiotics spiramycin and erythromycin stimulate the synthesis of IL6 in human monocytes following cell activation by bacterial lipopolysaccharides but not the synthesis of IL1 or TNF-alpha.
+VIP (vasoactive intestinal peptide) also stimulates the synthesis of IL6 in the anterior lobe of the pituitary while GH releasing hormone is inactive.
+Macrolide antibiotics spiramycin stimulate the synthesis of IL6 in human monocytes following cell activation by bacterial lipopolysaccharides but not the synthesis of IL1 or TNF-alpha.

 Glucocorticoids inhibit the synthesis of IL6 and IL4 or TGF-beta reduce its synthesis.
 The synthesis of IL6 by human alveolar macrophages is inhibited by IL4.

 In serum IL6 is complexed with Alpha-2-Macroglobulin (Alpha2M) which protects IL6 from cleavage by proteases and possibly functions as a transport protein.